1. What Kliofem® is and what it is used for

-You are more likely to get a blood clot in your veins as you get older and if any of the following applies to you.
-Inform your doctor if any of these situations applies to you:
+You are more likely to get a blood clot in your veins as you get older and if any of the following apply to you.
+Inform your doctor if any of these situations apply to you:

 - you are unable to walk for a long time because of major surgery, injury or illness (see also section 3, If you need to have surgery)